Family Law in New Hampshire

 How will the marriage of a same-sex couple be respected?

-New Hampshire will generally respect the legal marriages of same-sex couples regardless of where the marriage was consecrated, and a New Hampshire marriage will be respected as a marriage in Massachusetts, Connecticut, New Hampshire, Vermont, Iowa, the District of Columbia, and probably in New York, Maryland and New Mexico - even though those states do not allow same-sex couples to marry.
-It will be respected as a civil union in New Jersey.
+New Hampshire will generally respect the legal marriages of same-sex couples regardless of where the marriage was consecrated, and a New Hampshire marriage will be respected as a marriage in Massachusetts, Connecticut, New Hampshire, Vermont, Iowa, the District of Columbia, Maine, Maryland, Washington State, New York, California, Rhode Island, Minnesota, Delaware, New Jersey, Hawaii, New Mexico, and Illinois (effective June 1, 2014) and may be respected in some instances in Oregon.
+A New Hampshire marriage will be respected as a civil union in Colorado and as a domestic partnership in Nevada.

-Couples in a New Hampshire civil union have until January 1, 2011, to apply to the city or town clerk where their civil union is recorded to either get married or to have it legally designated and recorded as a marriage without needing to go through a marriage ceremony or to pay any fee43.
-Effective January 1, 2011, any existing New Hampshire civil unions that have not been annulled or dissolved will be converted into marriages by operation of law44.
+Effective January 1, 2011, existing New Hampshire civil unions that were not annulled or dissolved were converted into marriages by operation of law45.
 Civil Unions from other states will not be converted into marriages, but will be recognized and afforded all the same state protections and responsibilities as marriage.

-For additional information about New Hampshire marriage and civil unions see GLAD’s publication, How To Get Married In New Hampshire, at New Hampshire Civil Unions, .
+For additional information about New Hampshire marriage and civil unions see GLAD’s publication, How To Get Married In New Hampshire, at http://www.glad.org/uploads/docs/publications/how-to-get-married-nh.pdf.

 Legal Protections for Same-Sex Couples

-What steps can a couple take to safeguard their legal relationship in New Hampshire without joining in a marriage or civil union?
+What steps can a couple take to safeguard their legal relationship in New Hampshire without joining in a marriage?

 - Will: Without a will, a deceased unmarried person’s property passes to: (1) his or her children; (2) his or her family; (3) if next-of-kin cannot be located, to the state.
 If the person wishes to provide for others, such as his or her partner, a will is essential.
 Even if a person has few possessions, he or she can name in the will who will administer his or her estate.
 If a person has children, he or she can nominate the future guardian of the child in a will.